-Our lives seem to becoming busier and busier and if you’re like me, you probably feel like there are never enough hours in the day to do what you need, or want, to do.
+Our lives seem to become busier and busier and if you’re like me, you probably feel like there are never enough hours in the day to do what you need, or want, to do.
 While it may be impossible to check off everything on your “to-do” list, there are things you can do to help prioritize your time.
-This will help alleviate some of your stress at the office and at home, and allow your work to shine.
+This will help alleviate some of your stress at the office and at home and allow your work to shine.

 1. Plan ahead

 If you seem to have a clear idea of what needs to be accomplished the following day, you can set a plan the night before.
 Do this by making a list of everything you want to accomplish at work the next day and figuring out the time you will need to finish each task.
 This includes all of your projects and assignments and even things like how much time you will need to get ready in the morning, or what you will have for lunch.
 The more comprehensive your plan, the easier it will be to stick to it; bringing a packed lunch will save time in your day so you don’t have to drive around deciding what type of fast food you want to indulge in, and leaving enough time in your morning routine will cut down on the chances of you leaving important things at home or arriving to work late.

 Even if you think you have a solid plan set, new projects and deadlines will likely arise throughout the day.
 When this happens, stay calm and simply re-assess your day.
 You will need to take the time to adjust your schedule accordingly and plan out how you will accomplish your new tasks.
 You may feel like you don’t have time to stop and think about how you will get things done, but believe me, taking 30 minutes to plan will pay off in the end; you will actually save time because you will know how to handle everything that comes your way with ease.